fbrbovic/cursor-rule-framework/docs/best-practices.md

 "Follow the API standards defined in @backend-rules.mdc"
 "Use the security patterns from @security-rules.mdc"

-# Reference epic context for larger work
+# Reference epic context for larger work (AI-driven)
-"Continue work on epic AUTH-001 as defined in @epics.mdc" "Move to next phase of the current epic"
+"Continue working on the login component from the user management epic" "Update the authentication progress to 75%, core functionality is complete" "Move to next step in the current epic"
 ```

 ### **Iterative Rule Development**